thanhnguyenchisong/type-script/README.md

 ```
 If you use interface for that code you can use the extends.
 ### 2. Type Guards
+Code pattern where you check for a certain type fore before you try to do something with it at runtime.
 ```ts
 class Car {
   driver() {